Our team consists of:

 The Student Services team represents Belmont City College’s holistic approach to education.
 We value the whole student and the contributions that each and every student can make to our school community.
 Belmont City College is committed to equitable opportunity in education for all students and this is the guiding principle of our team.

-Belmont City College launched a new behaviour support initiative in 2014.
-This approach to promoting positive behaviour across all aspects of school life is called Positive Behaviour Support (PBS) and is based on current research and evidence on managing behaviour and student engagement.
+Belmont City College continues to embed its behaviour support initiative which was officially launched in 2014 across all aspects of school life.
+This approach to positive behaviour is called Positive Behaviour Support (PBS) and is based on current research and evidence on managing behaviour and student engagement.

 Every year the College hosts a ‘PBS Day’ where students and staff enjoy a range of cooperative activities that promote the 3Ps.
-These activities are run in partnership with Bluearth and also involve some student reflection promoting a growth mindset approach, which is an emerging focus at the College.
+This day consists of group activities and is co-ordinated by staff and student leadership teams.